thisiseth/esp32-serprog/README.md

 ### USB Serial/JTAG

-older versions of esp-idf had issues with USB Serial/JTAG reliability, but as of esp-idf 5.4.0 everything works as intended
+older versions of esp-idf had issues with USB Serial/JTAG reliability, but as of esp-idf 5.4.0 everything appears to work as intended

 this is the default option for USB-capable chips (ESP32-S3, ESP32-C3, ESP32-C6 etc.)